taviso/kiewtai/README.md

 > The individual R/G/B bytes are hilighted, which makes the data look
 > stripey.
 If that's *too* much verbosity, press `F2` on the parser
-> list and Kiewtay will reduce the level of detail it generates.
+> list and Kiewtai will reduce the level of detail it generates.

 ![Screenshot](doc/kiewtai.png)